Alec Baldwin, armorer to be charged over 'Rust' shooting

 Gabrielle Pickle, the movie's line producer, told OSHA on Dec.
 20 that Gutierrez-Reed was granted all the days she requested to fulfill her armorer duties.

-(Reporting by Andrew Hay in Taos, New Mexico; Editing by Christopher Cushing)
+(Reporting by Andrew Hay in Taos, New Mexico; Editing by Christopher Cushing and Jonathan Oatis)

 ((Andrew.Hay@thomsonreuters.com;))